 Cranbrook and Sissinghurst PC Response > The overwhelming feeling within the community is that the numbers are far too high for a small town and village like Cranbrook and Sissinghurst.
 The draft TWBC LP covers the period 2016 – 2036 yet the numbers do not take into account any building carried out across the Parish in the last three years.

 The numbers also do not recognise the Housing Needs Assessment (HNA) carried out by an accredited and internationally recognised professional consultancy on behalf of the emerging neighbourhood plan, which identified a need for no more than 610 houses.
-This HNA figure was shared with TWBC Local Plan team
+This HNA figure was shared with TWBC Local Plan team.

 Therefore, we can only presume that the proposed number of new dwellings for the Parish is based upon land put forward through the call-for-sites process, and not on the needs of the Parish.
-This is supported by the comments made by Cllr Alan McDermott during the Parish Council meeting of 9th August 2019.
-In response to Cllr.
+This is supported by the comments made by Cllr Alan McDermott during the Parish Council meeting of 9th August 2019 – “In response to Cllr.
 Beck, Cllr.
-McDermott advised that if no one had put any sites forward then it would have been unlikely that we would have been allocated any new homes.
+McDermott advised that if no one had put any sites forward then it would have been unlikely that we would have been allocated any new homes.”

 2. Additional housing may be delivered through the redevelopment of appropriate sites and other windfall development in accordance with Policy STR 1;